CSDL-UMD/google-relation-extraction-corpus-augmented/README.md

 ## Things to be done

-* Some objects and subjects have not been matched to a string (the above methods failed).
+* Some object and subject MIDs have not been matched to a string (the above methods failed).
 In this case, _sub_ and _obj_ will have the original Freebase MID, followed by "/ needs_entry"

 * Some dbpedia URIs were not found.
 Date of Birth items do not have a DBPedia URI.
 All others should have a valid mapping, but currently _dbpedia_sub_ and _dbpedia_obj_ can take the value "Not Found"

-* I would like to add the Wikidata QID for each subject and object
+* Wikidata QIDs were also added but with the same stipulations as DBpedia above